eigenfoo/old-eigenfoo.github.io/_posts/2019-09-28-prob-prog-frameworks.md

 - PyMC3's context manager pattern is an interceptor for sampling statements: essentially [an accidental implementation of effect handlers](https://arxiv.org/abs/1811.06150).
-- PyMC3's distirbutions are simpler than those of TFP or PyTorch: they simply need to have a `random` and a `logp` method, whereas TFP/PyTorch implement a whole bunch of other methods to handle shapes, parameterizations, etc. In retrospect, we  realize that this is [one of PyMC3's design
+- PyMC3's distributions are simpler than those of TFP or PyTorch: they simply need to have a `random` and a `logp` method, whereas TFP/PyTorch implement a whole bunch of other methods to handle shapes, parameterizations, etc. In retrospect, we  realize that this is [one of PyMC3's design